Healthcare Efficiency: Does Capitalism Improve Quality?

 An average Este, for example, needs 15 minutes for a tax return.
 The record for starting a business is 18 minutes.
 With an electronic signature you can conclude contracts in a few minutes.
 The parliamentary election can be done in five minutes by mobile phone from the sofa.
 And a Cabinet meeting lasts only about 45 minutes - because the ministers no longer have to dig through piles of paper.

-Of course, the Estonians can also digitally view their entire health data transparently online, they will not cumbersome as in Germany on outdated storage media pass - and especially not just among doctors and health insurance.
-Only marry and divorce can not be done there over the Internet.
+Of course, the Estonians can also digitally view all their health data online in a transparent manner; they are not cumbersome to pass on to outdated storage media like in Germany - and above all not only among doctors and health insurance companies.
+Only getting married and getting a divorce is not yet possible online.

 Efficiency as a panacea for more quality?